An incredible trek for medical care in one of the poorest areas of the world…

 St Vincent the Servant General Reference Hospital, Lukolela, Democratic Republic of the Congo.

-There are 8 Daughters of Charity who serve in Lukolela to staff the hospital, school and social services.
-Sister Mary Felice, missionary from the US since 18 yrs, Medical Director, and native Congolese Sisters, Sr Adrienne and Sr Yasmine, nurses, Sr Yvette, Director of the Pharmacy, Sr Christine, Director of Social Services.
+There are 9 Daughters of Charity who serve in Lukolela to staff the hospital, school and social services.
+Sister Mary Felice, Medical Director, a missionary from the US since 20 yrs, and native Congolese Sisters, Sr Rachel, Administrator, Sr Yvette, Director of the Pharmacy, Sr Christine, Director of Social Services.

-The hospital serves a health district which spans an area of 7000 miles squared, with a population of 180,805, but it is the only hospital for a much larger region.
-The hospital is located 91 miles from the nearest city.
-One must travel by boat because the roads are in very bad shape or nonexistent.
+The hospital serves a health district which spans an area of 8700 miles squared, with a population of 204,165, but it is the only hospital for a much larger region.
+The hospital is located 118 miles from the nearest city, to which one must travel by boat because the roads are in very bad shape or nonexistent.

-Patients often come from far, accompanied by family members (who often sleep on the floor).
-It is normal in rural African hospitals that patient’s families do the cooking, and laundry and help the patients with their hygiene.
-It is required that a member of the family be present with each patient at all times.
+It is normal in rural African hospitals that patient’s families do the cooking, laundry and help the patients with their hygiene.
+It is required that a member of the family be present with each patient 24 hours a day.